HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 - loading the data from the Internet
 - splitting it into a list based on newline characters
 - stepping through the list using a `for` loop, converting each string into a number, and appending it to a new list
-- using the `max()` function to find the largest value on the new, numeric list.
+- using the `max()` function to find the largest value of the new, numeric list.

 The line of code with the URL from which you can retrieve the data is: